Wheeledparasite/HBHS_EE_2023/README.md

 ## Project Overview
 The project consists of several components, including:

 Electrical schematics: These documents show the wiring and connections between the various components in the vehicle, including the motor controller, batteries, and sensors.
+They were created using [Fritzing](https://fritzing.org/).

 Code: The code controls the various systems in the vehicle, including the motor, throttle, brakes, and steering.
-It is written in C++ and runs on an Arduino microcontroller.
+It is written in C++ and runs on an Arduino Nano microcontroller.

 CAD drawings: The CAD drawings show the design of the vehicle, including the chassis, body, and other components.
-They were created using Autodesk Fusion 360.
+They were created using [FreeCAD](https://www.freecad.org/).

 Bill of materials: The bill of materials lists all the components used in the vehicle, including part numbers, quantities, and prices.

 ## Components of this Repository
 This repository contains various components that we worked on during the 2023 competition:

-1. CAD drawings (using [FreeCAD](https://www.freecad.org/)) of various components and parts we needed to manufacture.
+1. CAD drawings of various components and parts we needed to manufacture.
 2. Electrical Schematics and Block Diagrams
 3. Arduino Software for Vehicle #1: Utilizing the [Cytron SmartDrive MDDS60](https://www.cytron.io/p-60amp-7v-45v-smartdrive-dc-motor-driver-2-channels) Motor Driver.
 4. Arduino Software for Vehicle #2: Utilizing the [Cytron MD30C Motor Driver](https://www.cytron.io/c-motor-and-motor-driver/c-motor-driver/p-30amp-5v-30v-dc-motor-driver).